orfeio/orfeio/git.md

 #### Clone from GitHub

-1. Clone the repository to the HPC environment.
+1. Clone the repository to the HPC environment; this will create a folder named `software-project`; do not create it on your own.
     ```
     git clone git@github.com:<your_username>/software-project.git
     ```

-2. Change to the project directory or folder.
+2. Change to the newly created project directory or folder.
    ```
    cd software-project
    ```